tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 “I know you,” I said, my voice barely a whisper.
 “You’re—"

 "M-Mister Neither.”
 It gave a short bow.
-"P-Pleased to meet you."
+"Pleased to meet you."

 Its voice didn't sound like the snarling beast from the journal.
 Instead, it was gentle.
 Stammering.

 More Hare.

 Less Hatter.

 It reached into its coat pocket, arm vanishing deep past the elbow as ancient trinkets tumbled out—buttons, keys, scraps of burned paper.
 Too many things for any one coat to hold.